Back to blog

 cache.delete(lock_key)

-This code is still simplified.
-In a real Redis implementation, the lock should have a unique token so one caller does not delete another caller's lock after a timeout.
+This is still a simplified version.
+In a real Redis implementation, the lock should carry a unique token, so that one caller cannot accidentally delete another caller's lock after a timeout.

 1. One request rebuilds the missing value.